 4. Services.
 S me logs are maintained for personnel receiving salary from Extended School Such salary is for direct services to the Extended School Services program.
-No ESS per is paid more than his/her actual hourly rate for a comparable position in the ogram.
-Yes ▼ 5. classified). expertise t school district has written criteria for the selection of ESS staff (certified and ESS teachers and other ESS staff are first employed based on having the specific o meet the needs of the students being served.
-All other criteria for employment are nd equitable to applicants.
-Yes V 6. ecords are maintained for student attendance to Extended School Services and of ogress toward individual goals.
-Yes V 7. ot enrolled in ESS are allowed to utilize local school district provided transportation SS funds only to the extent that it does not increase the cost of such transportation Yes V 8.
-Education ata related to ESS services must be shared with the Kentucky Department of no later than June 30th of each school year for services offered during the school and September 30th for ESS Summer School offerings.
-This data must include but ed to: Yes V a.
+No ESS er is paid more than his/her actual hourly rate for a comparable position in the gram.
+Yes T 5. classified). expertise to chool district has written criteria for the selection of ESS staff (certified and ESS teachers and other ESS staff are first employed based on having the specific meet the needs of the students being served.
+All other criteria for employment are ad equitable to applicants.
+Yes T 6. ecords are maintained for student attendance to Extended School Services and of ogress toward individual goals.
+Yes T 7. ot enrolled in ESS are allowed to utilize local school district provided transportation S funds only to the extent that it does not increase the cost of such transportation Yes T 8. .
+Student data related to ESS services must be shared with the Kentucky Department of Education no later than June 30th of each school year for services offered during the school year itself, and September 30th for ESS Summer School offerings.
+This data must include but is not limited to: a.
 Number of students receiving extended school services; b.
 Content areas where services received C. Hours of service provided; d.
 Demographic data for students receiving extended school services; and e.
 Student improvement as a result of extended school services.
-9. ESS service s for ESS are used specifically for direct services to students who are eligible for ces as defined in KRS 158.070 and 704 KAR 3:395 Section 3.
+9. ESS servic s for ESS are used specifically for direct services to students who are eligible for es as defined in KRS 158.070 and 704 KAR 3:395 Section 3.
 All ESS funds are rules and regulations outlined in 704 KAR 3:395 Section 4.
 Yes ▼

-Safe Schools Assurances (Flexible Focus Fund) Jeff Jefferson County (275) Public District - FY 2023 - District Funding Assurances - Rev 0 1.
+Safe e Schools Assurances (Flexible Focus Fund) Ken ton County (291) Public District - FY 2023 - District Funding Assurances - Rev 0 £ 1.
 The local school district assures that all schools and the district have plans, policies, and procedures dealing with measures for assisting students who are at risk of academic failure or of engaging in disruptive and disorderly behavior pursuant to KRS 158.440.
-Yes V 2.
+Yes v 2.
 The local school district assures that all appropriated funds distributed by the Center for School Safety are used for the purpose of improving school safety and student discipline through alternative education programs and intervention services pursuant to KRS 158.446.
 Yes 🔻 3.
 The local school district assures that all schools within the district have completed the school security risk assessment and submitted verification of the assessment's completion to the state school security marshal pursuant to KRS 158.4410.
 Yes 🔻 4.
 The local school district assures that it has appointed an individual to serve as the district's school safety coordinator and primary point of contact for public school safety and security functions in accordance with KRS 158.4412.
 Yes 🔻 5.
 The local school district assures that school resource officers employed by the district serve schools in accordance with the requirements set forth in KRS 158.4414 and 158.4415.
 Yes 🔻 6.
 The local school district assures that it has developed and is implementing a plan for a trauma- informed approach in its schools, including the formation of a trauma-informed team at each school, consistent with the requirements set forth in KRS 158.4416.
 Yes 🔻